Skip to main content

 Guidance

-The source data for this section is Ofsted inspection outcome data and the Department for Education GIAS service as at the month of the release.
+The source data for this section is Ofsted inspection outcome data and the Department for Education’s Get Information about Schools (GIAS) service as at the month of the release.

 It provides the multi-academy trust (MAT) to which the school belongs, the school’s latest inspection outcome and the number of schools, by phase, in the trust.
 All-through schools are counted as secondary schools.
 Colleges are not counted.